curl/everything-curl/usingcurl/downloads/storing.md

 pipe it into another program or similar, but it is not always the optimal way to deal with your downloads.

-Give curl a specific file name to save the download in with `-o [filename]` (with `--output` as the long version of the option), where filename is either just a file name, a relative path to a file name or a full path to the file.
+Give curl a specific filename to save the download in with `-o [filename]` (with `--output` as the long version of the option), where filename is either just a filename, a relative path to a filename or a full path to the file.

 Also note that you can put the `-o` before or after the URL; it makes no
 difference: